 Louth Town Council has four statutory Committees covering its current responsibilities, these are:

 - Community Resources

 Meetings take place generally every other week on Tuesday evenings.
-For a full list of meetings please click on Meeting Dates.
+For a full list of meetings please go to the Meeting Dates

 The Mayor is the Chair of Louth Town Council for the year.
 Find out more about what duties the Mayor undertakes.

 Louth Town Council is here to represent the people of Louth and we strongly listen to your concerns and do everything we can to deal with them or we liaise with East Lindsey District Council or Lincolnshire County Council.

 Our Councillors are widely involved in all aspects of the community and we have representatives on many local groups and organisations.
 The Council is responsible for many assets in Louth, find out more about the Council’s services and assets we maintain on the community’s behalf.